danilop/yas3fs/README.md

 * `reset` (reset cache): `node_id,reset`
 * `cache` (change cache config): `node_id,cache,(entries|size),new_value`

-Every node will listen to notification coming from a node_id different from its own.
+Every node will listen to notifications coming from a `node_id` different from its own.
 As an example, if you want to reset the cache of all the nodes in a yas3fs cluster, you can send the following notification to the SNS topic (assuming there is no node with id equal to `all`):

     all,reset

-In the same way, if you uploaded a new file (or updated an old one) directly on S3 you can invalidate all the caches of the nodes in the yas3fs cluster sending this SNS notification:
+In the same way, if you uploaded a new file (or updated an old one) directly on S3 you can invalidate all the caches of the nodes in the yas3fs cluster for that `path` sending this SNS notification:

     all,flush,path

-The `path` is the relative path of the file system (`/` corresponding to the mount point) and doesn't include the S3 path if given in the `--url` option.
+The `path` is the relative path of the file system (`/` corresponding to the mount point) and doesn't include any S3 path (i.e. prefix) as given in the `--url` option.

 **Happy file sharing!**